Skip to content

 Build MkDocs Documentation

-MkDocs has the ability to run a builtin development server on localhost, where the documentation is automatically deployed.
-To run it, switch to the root Libtropic directory, where mkdocs.yml is located, and do:
+MkDocs can run a built-in development server on localhost that serves the documentation.
+To run it, switch to the root Libtropic directory (where mkdocs.yml is located) and run:

 Building MkDocs Documentation